azhx/blagoblag/content/drafts/forward-secrecy-is-the-most-important-thing.rst

 An alternate title for this post would be "Why GPG isn't ok in 2017".

-Imaging you were designing a new encrypted messaging system, what kinds of things would you worry about?
+Imagine you were designing a new encrypted messaging system, what kinds of things would you worry about?
 You'd want to make sure you were using good encryption algorithms, authentication for senders, a high quality random number generator, maybe you'd spend some time thinking about side channels for things